 If you’re facing domestic violence, read this article on Domestic Violence in Hindi – भारत में डोमेस्टिक वायलेंस (घरेलू हिंसा) के ऊपर संपूर्ण जानकारी

 If one talks about equality for women, financial independence should not take a backseat.
 Many women in rural and urban areas want to earn because they are educated.
 Some want to opt for a good career, some work for financial independence or to provide monetary support to the family.

 Many women have chosen to be career-oriented because they want to have an identity of their own.
 Whatever the reason, if you want to be a working woman, even after marriage, you must work.

-You may have expectations from your family but if, after completing all your duties, taking care of your husband, in-laws and children, you’re still keen to work outside the home, you must go ahead.
+You may have expectations from your family but if, after completing all your duties, taking care of your husband, in-laws and children, you’re still keen to find housewife jobs from home, you must go ahead.

 5. Take care of your mental health